Pityriasis rosea is a common type of skin rash seen in young adults.

 - May itch

-Your health care provider can usually diagnose pityriasis rosea by the way the rash looks.
+Your health care provider can often diagnose pityriasis rosea by the way the rash looks.

 - A blood test to be sure it is not a form of syphilis, which can cause a similar rash